Kgkkjjj/OS/README.md

 ## Usage

-At the prompt you can type `help` to list available commands. `halt` stops the emulator and `update` loads a secondary stage from disk if present.
-Any unrecognised command prints an error message.
+At the prompt type `help` to list commands. `halt` stops the emulator. `update` prints an update message and reboots the machine.
+The update script pulls the repository `codex/build-an-os-in-assembly-with-cli-and-filesystem` into the `updates/` directory.

-This project is a starting point for experimenting with low‑level OS development in pure assembly.
+This project is a minimal starting point for experimenting with low‑level OS development in C.